kb8u/ZenPacks.Merit.AdvaFSP3000R7/README.rst

   when the device is deleted from zenoss.
 The Adva system must have a name or modeling may fail.
 The file name is of the form:
   /tmp/SYSTEM-NAME.Adva_inventory_SNMP.pickle where

+* All traps do not have a corresponding event class; traps added to Adva version 11.2.3 from 10.1.4 have not been added.

 Screenshots